-We are a leading value-based oncology company that manages community-based oncology practices that serve patients at 67 clinic locations across 10 markets and four states throughout the United States, which are staffed with 98 oncologists and advanced practice providers.
-53 of these clinics are staffed with 86 providers employed by our affiliated physician-owned professional corporations, which we refer to as the TOI PCs, through which we have provided care for more than 51,000 patients in 2021 and managed a population of approximately 1.6 million patients under value-based agreements as of December 31, 2021.
-We also provide management services on behalf of 14 clinic locations owned by independent oncology practices.
-Our mission is to heal and empower cancer patients through compassion, innovation, and state-of-the-art medical care.
+The Company is a leading value-based oncology company that manages community-based oncology practices that serve patients at 67 clinic locations across 11 markets and four states throughout the United States, which are staffed with 96 oncologists and advanced practice providers.
+53 of these clinics are staffed with 84 providers employed by our affiliated physician-owned professional corporations, which management refers to as the "TOI PCs", which have provided care for more than 51,000 patients in 2021 and managed a population of approximately 1.5 million patients under value-based agreements as of March 31, 2022.
+The Company also provides management services on behalf of 14 clinic locations owned by independent oncology practices.
+The Company's mission is to heal and empower cancer patients through compassion, innovation, and state-of-the-art medical care.

-Our managed clinics provide a range of medical oncology services, including physician services, inhouse infusion and dispensary, clinical trial services, radiation, innovative programs like outpatient stem cell transplants and transfusions, along with 24/7 patient support.
+The Company's managed clinics provide a range of medical oncology services, including physician services, in-house infusion and dispensary, clinical trial services, radiation, innovative programs like outpatient stem cell transplants and transfusions, along with 24/7 patient support.
 Many of our services, such as managing clinical trials, palliative care programs and stem cell transplants, are traditionally accessed through academic and tertiary care settings, while the TOI PCs bring these services to patients in a community setting.
 As scientific research progresses and more treatment options become available, cancer care is shifting from acute care episodes to chronic disease management.
 With this shift, it is increasingly important for high-quality, high-value cancer care to be available in a local community setting to all patients in need.

-As a value-based oncology company, we seek to deliver both better quality care and lower cost of care.
-We work to accomplish this goal by reducing wasteful, inefficient or counterproductive care that drives up costs but does not improve outcomes.
-We believe payors and employers are aligned with the value-based model due to its enhanced access, improved outcomes, and lower costs.
-Patients under our affiliated providers' care can benefit from evidence-based and personalized care plans, gain access to sub-specialized care in convenient community locations, and lower out-of-pocket costs.
-We believe our affiliated providers enjoy the stability and predictability of a large multi-state practice, are not incentivized or pressured to overtreat when it may be inconsistent with a patient's goals of care, and can focus on practicing outstanding evidence-based medicine, rather than business building.
+As a value-based oncology company, the Company seeks to deliver both better quality care and lower cost of care.
+The Company works to accomplish this goal by reducing wasteful, inefficient or counterproductive care that drives up costs but does not improve outcomes.
+The Company believes payors and employers are aligned with the value-based model due to its enhanced access, improved outcomes, and lower costs.
+Patients under the Company's affiliated providers' care can benefit from evidence-based and personalized care plans, gain access to sub-specialized care in convenient community locations, and lower out-of-pocket costs.
+The Company believes its affiliated providers enjoy the stability and predictability of a large multi-state practice, are not incentivized or pressured to overtreat when it may be inconsistent with a patient's goals of care, and can focus on practicing outstanding evidence-based medicine, rather than business building.